 - Welcome Meeting: Someone should always greet the new employee on their first day and show them to their work station.
 If the environment is remote, schedule an online meet and greet.
 This can be the manager, mentor, or another team member, but it needs to be done so that they feel welcome and aren’t starting their day feeling confused, frustrated, or forgotten.

 - Tour: The new employee should be given a tour of the facility and shown the breakroom, restrooms, and other essential locations, such as the conference room.
 Make sure to point out unique items about your building, such as parking, training rooms, patio areas, or fitness facility.
 Virtually, you can have the team share their remote workstation set-ups.
-Depending on the situation, the team can also share things like their pets or their mini-colleagues, as parents put it!
+Depending on the situation, the team can also share things like their pets or their kids!
 Showing that everyone on the team is working under the same circumstances helps alleviate the stresses that a new employee may have when working remotely.

 - Organizational Chart Overview and Team Introductions: Introduce the new employee to all their teammates and any other departments that sit in the building, especially those they’ll engage with.
 You may need to coordinate separate calls with other departments to be sensitive to others’ schedules.
 Besides, having fewer people on a call helps keep topics focused.

 - Overview of Policies, Expectations, Key Communication Channels, and Platforms: Do a one-on-one to review policies, expectations, and the training plan or schedule you have created.
 Don’t forget to inquire about and address their questions.
 Make sure they are clear on the means of communication.
-Having email, phone, video conferences, and the likes helps maintain the feeling of working in an office.

 - Welcome Gesture.
 Take the new employee out for coffee, breakfast, or lunch to get to know them more.
 You can also do an online coffee or lunch meet and greet.
 If you traditionally bring in bagels or special treats to the office, have them delivered to the new employee to enjoy during the meeting.
 If you include the team, prepare ahead of time by sending them a digital card to use at their local coffee shop or bakery.
 Just be sure they know ahead of time, so no one feels left out.